IgniteUI/igniteui-docfx/en/components/select.md

 }
 ```
 - We should mention that if you pass the custom settings both as an argument in the `open` function as well as into the template, `igx-select` will use the ones provided *in the `open` function*.
 However, if you bind the settings to an internal event, such as `onOpening` or `onOpened` then `igx-select` will use the settings that are provided in the template.

-## Manual

-- The IgxSelect's list shows/hides in a timely manner with a large amount of items.
-- Focus is changed in a timely manner when navigating via the keyboard.
-- The user may have more than one IgxSelect controls on the same page.
-- The IgxSelect's list content should not "flicker" when opening.

 ## API Reference
 [**IgxSelectModule**](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/classes/igxselectmodule.html)